shanemcw/homebridge-amazondash-MAC/README.md

 * Removed requirement to run Homebridge with root privileges
 * Switch to `tcpdump` from `airodump-ng`
 * Support for the Homebridge Plugin Settings GUI
-* Expect and support a Dash button that is not connected to the network
+* Expect and support a Dash button that is not connected to the local network
 * Revised specification as single-press (not long-press, double-press) events
 * Multiple buttons can appear and act as one button through aliasing
 * Firmware revision, serial number, model number support